Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 Yeah.

-Maybe it's more like a month or two.
+Maybe it's more of like a month or two.

-in the dust, it kind of started to settle,
+the dust had kind of started to settle,

 would come down and say, okay,